jdandrews/springdoc-openapi-spring-boot-2-webflux/README.md

 ## Running the native application

-To run the demo using docker, invoke the following:
+To run the demo, execute the following:

 ```sh
 target/springdoc-openapi-spring-boot-2-webflux